kaixindelele/ChatPaper/readme_en.md

 We provide the most information for everyone to choose which papers to read deeply.

 ## TODO list:
-1. Change all prompts to English.
+1. Change all prompts to English.  --completed!
 2. Use a more robust method to parse the Method section.
-3. Package it into an exe file for novice users to use directly.
+3. If there is a brother who wants to build a website, we can cooperate. --completed!
-4. If there is a brother who wants to build a website, we can cooperate.
+4. Implement a ChatReview version for everyone to refer to when reviewing (but there may be academic ethics issues?)
-5. Implement a ChatReview version for everyone to refer to when reviewing (but there may be academic ethics issues?)
+5. Output English mode! just set lauguage as "en"!

 ## Motivation